ThoughtWorksInc/voter-service/Candidate_Instructions.md

 ## Decrypt Credentials File

-ThoughtWorks has created an AWS IAM User account for you.
+ThoughtWorks has created an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) User account for you.
 We have supplied your User account information to you in an encrypted AWS `credentials.csv` file.
 For example:

 ```text
 User name,Password,Access key ID,Secret access key,Console login link
 USER_C982F9C1D628,n3mw$xKa5![_,IKAFKSJ2XADWLCH63IV3,w4oGvn2EA9L3Lr37iyOYAQXByHeJ6l2PPH8Xkvp9,https://521292340873.signin.aws.amazon.com/console
 ```

-We have used your public key to encrypt your AWS User credentials file.
+We have used your public key to [encrypt](https://linux.die.net/man/1/rsautl) your AWS User credentials file.
 To read the credentials file, you must first decrypt the file with their private key:

 ```bash
 openssl rsautl -decrypt -inkey ~/.ssh/id_rsa -in encrypted_credentials.csv -out credentials.csv